 Zimanga has been developed by Charl and Mariska Senekal over the last decade.
 As an avid photographer, Charl has created a photo safari destination like no other.
 Vehicle safaris, with no more than two clients per row, and several “state of the art” photographic hides built under the guidance and supervision of “The Invisible Wildlife Photographer” Bence Mate offer visitors never-seen-before opportunities of observing African wildlife.
 These hides are unique in their design and execution in Africa.
 In conjunction with the fresh additions to traditional vehicle safaris already produced several award-winning photographs in the world’s top wildlife photography competitions.

 There are currently seven photographic hides on Zimanga. these include

 - Two Overnight Hides – These are the only photographic hides for overnight photography of large mammals.
 The hides are equipped with special lights for photographing, tripods, beds, and even Wi-Fi.

 - Two Bird Bath Hides or Reflection Hides.
 These are ideal for small bird photography.

 - The larger Lagoon hide focuses on water birds and crocodiles in the summer season.

 - The Scavenger’s Hill is situated on a hill looking over a valley and beautiful mountain backdrop, and the action can be fierce as up to 5 species of vultures, alongside other scavengers, compete for food.
-Please note that the vulture hide is only available should a carcass be obtained.

 These hides have been designed and built by the owners of Zimanga and Bence Mate who is not only a former winner of the coveted BBC wildlife photographer of the year award in 2010 but is a world authority in hide design, construction and photography.
 Bence has previously built hides on his farm in his native Hungary as well as Costa Rica and South America, but these are his first hides in Africa.